Venktesh23/InterviewPal/README.md

-You can add a section in the README for configuration details, including how to set up API keys and other necessary environment variables.
-Here’s an updated version of the README with those details included:

----

 # InterviewPal

 **InterviewPal** is an AI-powered full stack mock interview application designed to enhance interview readiness through a personalized experience.
 Built with Next.js, React.js, and Tailwind CSS, InterviewPal provides users with a user-friendly platform for practicing and improving their interview skills.